-Start-Up Actions: Identify yourself by putting on the vest with your title Establish and maintain an Activity Log (EOC 102) and other files as needed Call in additional personnel to assist Unit as needed Pos sition Operational Duties: Establish contact with the Operational Area and the Orange County Chapter of the ARC and request an ARC liaison for the City of Fullerton EOC and/or City shelter locations Identify the care and shelter needs of the community, in coordination with the other Operations Section Determine the need for an evacuation center or mass care shelter Contact the Orange County Chapter of the ARC any time a mass care facility is requested/required Identify and prioritize which pre-identified shelter site will be used and determine its availability Ensure that shelter locations have been checked for equipment, facilities and operational capabilities Ensure that a Building Inspector has inspected each shelter site prior to occupancy following an earthquake and after each significant aftershock In conjunction with the ARC, manage care and shelter activities (staffing, registration, shelter, feeding, pertinent evacuee information, etc.) Ensure shelter management teams are organized and facilities are ready for occupancy, meeting all health, safety and ADA standards Coordinate with the HR/Volunteer Unit of the Logistics Section to contact volunteer agencies and recall city staff to assist with mass care functions including basic first aid, shelter and feeding of evacuees and sanitation needs Coordinate with the Orange County Operational Area Care and Shelter Unit for sheltering of persons in residential care for those with disabilities or access and functional needs Provide and maintain feeding areas within the shelter that are free from contamination and meet all health, safety, and ADA standards Once a shelter is established, coordinate with the Orange County Chapter of the ARC, Salvation Army, or other available volunteer agencies to assist with emergency mass feeding operations
+- Establish contact with the Operational Area and the Orange County Chapter of the ARC and request an ARC liaison for the City of Fullerton EOC and/or City shelter locations - □ Identify the care and shelter needs of the community, in coordination with the other Operations Section - Determine the need for an evacuation center or mass care shelter - Contact the Orange County Chapter of the ARC any time a mass care facility is requested/required - Identify and prioritize which pre-identified shelter site will be used and determine its availability - Ensure that shelter locations have been checked for equipment, facilities and operational capabilities - Ensure that a Building Inspector has inspected each shelter site prior to occupancy following an earthquake and after each significant aftershock - □ In conjunction with the ARC, manage care and shelter activities (staffing, registration, shelter, feeding, pertinent evacuee information, etc.) - Ensure shelter management teams are organized and facilities are ready for occupancy, meeting all health, safety and ADA standards - Coordinate with the HR/Volunteer Unit of the Logistics Section to contact volunteer agencies and recall city staff to assist with mass care functions including basic first aid, shelter and feeding of evacuees and sanitation needs - Coordinate with the Orange County Operational Area Care and Shelter Unit for sheltering of persons in residential care for those with disabilities or access and functional needs

-Ч Coordinate with the Orange County Operational Area Care and Shelter Unit, the American Red Cross, other volunteer organizations, and private sector if mass feeding or other support is required at spontaneous shelter sites, e.g. in parks, schools, etc. Coordinate with the Communications/IT Unit to provide communications where needed to link mass care facilities, the EOC and other key facilities Coordinate with the Transportation Unit for the transportation of evacuated people to the shelter/s Ensure shelter managers make periodic activity reports to the EOC including requests for delivery of equipment and supplies, any city expenditures, damages, casualties and numbers and types of persons sheltered.
-The reporting period will be determined by the Operations Section If available, assist the ARC to ensure adequate food supplies, equipment and other supplies to operate mass care facilities.
-Coordinate procurement and distribution through the Red Cross or the Supplies Unit of the if requested by Red Cross Coordinate with the Facilities Unit the evacuation and relocation or shelter-in-place of any mass care facilities, which may be threatened by any hazardous condition Coordinate with the ARC in the opening, relocating and closing of shelter operations.
-Also coordinate the above with adjacent communities if needed At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit Position Successors
+- Provide and maintain feeding areas within the shelter that are free from contamination and meet all health, safety, and ADA standards - Once a shelter is established, coordinate with the Orange County Chapter of the ARC, Salvation Army, or other available volunteer agencies to assist with emergency mass feeding operations - Coordinate with the Orange County Operational Area Care and Shelter Unit, the American Red Cross, other volunteer organizations, and private sector if mass feeding or other support is required at spontaneous shelter sites, e.g. in parks, schools, etc. - Coordinate with the Communications/IT Unit to provide communications where needed to link mass care facilities, the EOC and other key facilities - Coordinate with the Transportation Unit for the transportation of evacuated people to the shelter/s - Ensure shelter managers make periodic activity reports to the EOC including requests for delivery of equipment and supplies, any city expenditures, damages, casualties and numbers and types of persons sheltered.
+The reporting period will be determined by the Operations Section - □ If available, assist the ARC to ensure adequate food supplies, equipment and other supplies to operate mass care facilities.
+Coordinate procurement and distribution through the Red Cross or the Supplies Unit of the if requested by Red Cross - Coordinate with the Facilities Unit the evacuation and relocation or shelter-in-place of any mass care facilities, which may be threatened by any hazardous condition - Coordinate with the ARC in the opening, relocating and closing of shelter operations.
+Also coordinate the above with adjacent communities if needed - At the end of each Operational Period, provide completed Activity Log (EOC 102) to the Time Unit

-${\it Library-Director}$ Parks & Recreation - Department Designee
+Library - Director Parks & Recreation - Department Designee